theastropath/turbot/README.md

 #### 📈 Managing your Collection

-- `!collect`: Make something as collected
+- `!collect`: Mark something as collected
 - `!collected`: Show the things you've collected so far
 - `!count`: Count the number of collected things you have
 - `!needed`: Find out what collectables are needed by you and others
-- `!search`: Search for someone who needs a fossil or art
+- `!search`: Search for someone who needs something you're looking to give away
 - `!uncollect`: Remove something from your collection
 - `!uncollected`: Get a list of things that you haven't collected yet